PHIL 1050 - Introduction to Philosophy

 PHIL 3300 - Symbolic Logic

 3 hours.
-Symbolic analysis applied to logical problems, propositional logic, predicate logic and modal logic.
+Symbolic analysis applied to logical problems, propositional logic, predicate

 Prerequisite(s): None.